Clyde Radcliff Exterminates AIl The Unfriendly Repulsive Earth-ridden Slime

 Tips and Cheats

-Put your joystick in port 1 and when the music stops on the High Score screen wiggle the joystick left and right as fast as possible on the name up screen (you will noticed Clyde Dance's) after a time the border turns gray.
+Put your joystick in port 1 and when the music stops on the High Score screen wiggle the joystick left and right as fast as possible on the name up screen (you will noticed Clyde Dance's with each wiggle of the stick) after a time the border turns gray.
 You will now have infinite lives.

 Creatures received a Zzap!
 Gold Medal Award in Issue No 68 of Zzap!
 64 Christmas Special December 1990